 Wales Road Trip Itinerary

-In this blog post I have focused on the best places to visit in Wales and to stop in as you drive through Wales so you can plan your own road trip itinerary based on how long you have, what your interests are and what time of year it is.
+In this blog post, I have focused on the best places to visit in Wales and the best places to stop in as you drive through Wales so you can plan your own road trip itinerary based on how long you have, what your interests are and what time of year it is.

 However for some guidance, here are some Wales Road Trip itineraries I have put together: